themanyone/whisper_dictation/README.md

 *Developer notes.* The `mimic3-server` is already lightening-fast on CPU.
 Do not bother compiling it with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup.
 If you still want to try GPU acceleration, get onnxruntime-rocm or similar via your distro's package manager.

-**Female voice.** For a pleasant, female voice, use  `mimic3-download` to obtain `en_US/vctk_low` To accommodate this change, we already edited the `params` line in our `mimic3_client.py`, and commented the other line out, like so.
+**Female voice.** For a pleasant, female voice, run  `mimic3-download en_US/vctk_low` To accommodate this change, we already edited the `params` line in our `mimic3_client.py`, and commented the other line out, like so.

 ```
     # params = { 'text': text, "lengthScale": "0.6" }
     params = { 'text': text, "voice": "en_US/vctk_low" }
 ```

-So just change it back if you want the default male voice, other languages, or to adjust speech characteristics to taste.
+So just change it back if you want the default male voice, other languages, etc.

 ## Optional ChatGPT from OpenAI